m2chan/Jackpot_Alert/README.md

 * Text notifications are generated using Twilio's API
 * Emails sent using Python's `smtplib` library
 * SQLite database
-* BeautifulSoup for scraping latest lottery jackpots and details
+* Beautiful Soup for scraping latest lottery jackpots and details

 Project currently just runs locally, but I am looking at options for deployment in the future.